 - Bring to a boil, reduce heat to a simmer and cover

 Hulled barley takes 90 minutes to cook.
 Pearl barley takes 30-45 minutes.
-Jazz up the plain cooked barley any way you’d like (search online for inspiration!) or add to soups and stews.
+Jazz up the plain cooked it any way you’d like (search online for inspiration!) or add to soups and stews.
 You can also take barley grains and greens in supplemental form such as powders.

 Barley consumed as part of a typical diet is considered safe for most people, including pregnant women.
 Pregnant women should avoid large amounts due to risk of contamination.

-Those with gluten sensitivity, Celiac disease, or an allergy to cereal grains should avoid barley.
+Those with gluten sensitivity, Celiac disease, or an allergy to cereal grains should avoid it.

 If you have diabetes, talk to your doctor before taking barley extract, as it can affect your blood sugar levels.
 You may need to adjust your diabetes medications if you opt to add it to your supplement routine.

-Avoid barley for two weeks before a surgery to prevent blood sugar complications from occurring post-surgery.
+Avoid it for two weeks before a surgery to prevent blood sugar complications from occurring post-surgery.

 As a dietary supplement, take 4 grams (just under 1 tsp) once or twice daily.
 If a physician suggests a different dosage, be sure to follow their instructions.

 Barley has rightly earned its reputation as a superfood.
 Whether it’s the grain or the greens, the whole food or the extractions, studies have linked it to cardiovascular health, better glucose metabolism, weight management, even possible cancer prevention.
 Accessible and versatile, it has been a valued source of nutrition for centuries and will likely continue to be for centuries to come.